strapi/documentation/docs/developer-docs/latest/update-migration-guides/migration-guides/v4/plugin/migrate-back-end.md

 Codemods modify the plugin source code.
 Before running a command, make sure you have initialized a git repo, the working tree is clean, you have pushed your v3 plugin, and you are on a new branch.
 :::

-To update Strapi scoped packages automatically, run the following two commands in a terminal:
+To update Strapi scoped packages automatically:

 1. [`update-pacakge-dependencies` codemod](https://github.com/strapi/codemods/blob/main/lib/v4/migration-helpers/update-package-dependencies.js)